flatironinstitute/finufft/docs/python_gpu.rst

     import numpy as np

     import pycuda.autoinit
-    from pycuda.gpuarray import GPUArray, to_gpu
+    from pycuda.gpuarray import to_gpu

-    from cufinufft import cufinufft
+    from cufinufft import Plan

 We then proceed to setting up a few parameters.